Want more bookings? For better money?

 (If you’re not accustomed to folk festival lingo, “workshop” often translates to a bunch of musicians who don’t know each other getting thrown together on stage for an hour and letting the chips fall where they may.)

-Now, that would have been AWESOME if it weren’t for one small problem – two of the three guys in the band never even liked or listened to the Grateful Dead very much….
+Now, that would have been AWESOME if it weren’t for one small problem – two of the three guys in my band never even liked or listened to the Grateful Dead very much….

 Dilemma!

-Do I go back to the organizer and say it isn’t going to work (whiny and high maintenance on our part, a pain in the butt for them), or should we suck it up and put something together?
+Do I go back to the organizer and say it isn’t going to work without other musicians to flesh out the hour (whiny and high maintenance on our part, and a pain in the butt for them), or should we suck it up and put something together?

 Perhaps we’ll talk about how we put the show together in another post, but for now let’s just say that we rummaged through our current repertoire for relevant material, added a bunch of new things quickly, and researched the musical influences of Jerry Garcia and company.